sakhavhyand/SillyTavern-DiscordHomeLink/README.md

-# SillyTavern - Discord Home Link
+# SillyTavern - Discord Home Link - Removing User Switching

+## This is an edit of an amazing extention but I needed only one part of it.
+## Credit to LenAnderson for his/her amazing work

 When using the [Discord Inspired Theme](https://github.com/nyxkrage/st-discord-inspired), click on the SillyTavern logo to go back to the landing page.